tal-diamant/pixi.js-learning-doc/readme.md

 At the top of the tree (the root node) you have the application container which they call a "Stage".

 ### Getting started
+This guide will cover usage of Pixi v7.2.1\
 Pixi is divided to core and extra packages, to make sure we can use them all with the least amount of headache we need to use a modern buildtool, we'll be using vite.\
 Create a vite app, choose whatever framework you want in the prompts, I'll be using React (if you're using a framework other than React or Vanilla JS you'll have to figure where to put the pixi code yourself).
 ```